openaicellular/oaic/_sources/setup5gnetwork.rst.txt

 	The EPC can be run on a different machine and the eNB can connect to it based on its IP address.
 This IP address has to be specified in the eNB config file.

+Here we outline two options to bring up the en-gNB and the UE - one with  zeroMQ simulation and the other with USRP X310.

 en-gNB and UE in ZeroMQ Mode
 ============================